 The two-stage dividend discount model takes into account two stages of growth.
-This method of equity valuation is not a model based on two cash flows but is a two-stage model where the first stage may have a high growth rate and the second stage is usually assumed to have a stable growth rate.
+This method of equity valuation is not a model based on two cash flows but is a two-stage model where the first stage may have a high growth rate, and the second stage is usually assumed to have a stable growth rate.

-Two Stage Dividend Discount Model
+Two-Stage Dividend Discount Model

-Example Calculating Value of Stock/Share Using Two Stage Dividend Discount Model
+Example Calculating Value of Stock/Share Using Two-Stage Dividend Discount Model

-We need to do an adjustment here to arrive at the dividend amount that needs to be discounted after adjusting for the different rates in different stages.
+We need to make an adjustment here to arrive at the dividend amount that needs to be discounted after adjusting for the different rates in the different stages.
 Continuing with the above example and assuming a required rate of return of 10%, we can calculate the value of the stock/firm as follows:

 Current Dividend = $ 4.00

 Dividend after 1st year will be = $ 4.60 ($ 4 x 1.15 – growing at 15 %)

 After 2nd year will be = $ 5.29 ($ 4.60 x 1.15 – growing at 15%)

 After 3rd year will be = $ 6.0835 ($ 5.29 x 1.15 – growing at 15%)